benhamill/changems/README.md

 Some ideas for features I'll be working towards.
 I'm open to other ideas.
 In no particular order:

-- API end point to get the changes in a given release
+- API end point to get the changes in a given release.
-- API end point to get the changes between 2 arbitrary releases
+- API end point to get the changes between 2 arbitrary releases.
-- A design that looks good
+- A design that looks good.
-- Something intereting on the home page
+- Something intereting on the home page.
 - Make the version number regexp in the parser smarter and able to find "...
 1.2.3 beta1 ..." even though space is not strictly allowed in a version number.
 - Some kind of auto-import for gems the app doesn't know about.
 - Some kind of check-for-updates for gems the app *does* know about.